 The microclimate on your property should also be considered.
 Climates in microclimates differ from those in their surrounding areas, where the climates are similar but different from those in their surrounding areas.

-If you place pots on an asphalt driveway, for instance, the pots will receive extra warmth from the pavement instead of a patch of grass.
+If you place pots on an asphalt driveway, the pots will receive extra warmth from the pavement instead of a patch of grass.
 Although the soil may grow better in warmer climates, it may dry out more rapidly, leading to pots drying out faster.

 Water frequency of containers